-Once we’ve decided on the final list of keywords to start with for your marketing plan, we update your competitor list (if needed), and do some digging to understand why they’re ranked highly for those keywords:
+Once you’ve decided on the final list of keywords to start with for your marketing plan, update your competitor list (if needed), and do some digging to understand why they’re ranked highly for those keywords:

 - Do they have a ton of links?
 From where?

 - Are they new to this, or have they been around for years?